tsmboa0/SolSecurity_MCP/README.md

 2. **Multiple Wallets**: Use different wallets for different purposes
 3. **Transaction Verification**: Always double-check addresses before sending
 4. **Stay Updated**: Keep the tool updated for the latest security features

+## Funny Tips:

+I didn't know my address was heavily targetted with dusting and poisoning attacks till i tested it with this tool 😅.
+I realized that I these bad guys sends an address similar to mine everytime I send tokens to someone.
+Yes, it's that bad!

+Check out the full twitter post about what i found out using this tool. [x.com/tsmboa]

 ## 🤝 Contributing